reticent-roklimber/atlas/README.md

 * TLS certs are stored as Github secrets, and baked in during a full pipeline build
 * So as long as there are valid certs as secrets, we are good, I just need to generate them.

-Generating new certs
+Generating new certs (my task list)
 * SSH to production server
 * Bring all containers down with `sudo docker stop $(sudo docker ps -a -q)`
 * Check they are down with `docker ps`
 * Restart all services with the appropriate script `. start-up-generate-certs.sh`
 * (Note the new certs only exist in the NGINX container, so we need to extract them.
 It's easiest to do whilst it is running)
 * Obtain the container ID for NGINX container with `docker ps`
-* Copy both keys to $HOME as files
+* Copy both keys from running NGINX container to $HOME as files

 `docker cp -L e9e73443e9f2:/etc/letsencrypt/live/worldatlas.org/privkey.pem ~/privkey.pem`